CBS 42 meteorologist Ashley Gann’s Saturday night forecast for Charleston, West Virginia?

 Randall Reid-Smith, who has helped wine and dine Gann and her fellow Mrs. International contestants over the past week, probably thinks Gann is the one with the very good shot.
 After all, having the confidence to correct the Commissioner of the West Virginia Division of Culture and History is the kind of stuff the judges are looking for.

 “We see (Reid-Smith) every day,” Gann says.
-“He’s like the official host of the city.
+“He’s, like, the official host of the city.
 He saw me with my Mrs. Alabama sash on and immediately said ‘Roll Tide.’
 I said, ‘I’m sorry, I don’t let my children say those curse words, it’s War Eagle.’
 And from that point on he’s called me Miss War Eagle.'”

 The 34-year-old wife and mother of two actually once was a Miss War Eagle of sorts, serving as a War Eagle Girl before graduating from Auburn University with a degree in Aerospace Engineering in 2005.
 She followed that up with a master’s degree in Geosciences from Mississippi State.

-Since then she’s handled weather duties on stations across the state and the south.
+Since then she’s handled weather duties on stations across the state and across the south.
 She’s been with WIAT in Birmingham since 2015.

 Now she’s going International.